kristinemlarson/gnssrefl/docs/pages/sc_index2024.rst

 ======
 **Date TBD** Basic principles of GNSS-IR, How to run the gnssrefl software

-**Date TBD** Hydrologic Applications: snow accumulation and soil moisture
+**Date TBD** Principles and Applications for Water Level Measurements: Lakes, Rivers, Tides

 The course meets each day from 12:00-14:00 CET.
 There will be a short break at the midpoint.